What does a Community Support Specialist do?

 - Pros:

-- Opportunity to make a difference in people's lives
+- Opportunity to make a difference in people's lives.

-- Strong community and professional relationships
+- Strong sense of community and connection.

 - Cons:

-- Emotionally demanding work
+- Emotionally demanding and stressful situations.

-- Potential for long and irregular hours
+- Potential for irregular hours and on-call responsibilities.

 What is the job outlook for a Community Support Specialist?

-Currently 532 Community Support Specialist job openings, nationwide.
+Currently 504 Community Support Specialist job openings, nationwide.

 Continue to Salaries for Community Support Specialist